|August 5, 2012||Posted by Caroline Lunger under dessert|

 3. Mix dry ingredients together.

-4. Melt ghee/butter or coconut oil on stove.
+4. Melt ghee/butter or coconut oil in a sauce pan over low heat.

 5. Mix wet ingredients together in a separate bowl.